orendain/DemeoMods/README.md

 - Critical hits on LAST action gain Invisibility that lasts until the end of the NEXT round

 **Bard:**
 - 7 max health.
-You are immune to Poison
+You are immune to Poison and being Netted
 - Melee damage reduced to 2
 - Can now backstab (and so can his damaging songs)
 - Courage Shanty costs 0 Action Points